slatedocs/slate/source/includes/administration/_metrics.md

 `aggregationType`<br/>*string* | How the queried metrics should be aggregated.
 The possible values are sum, count, min, max, avg (average).
 When not provided, the default value used is `average`.
 `size`<br/>*integer* | The size of the data points granularity in the response.
 The size must be a positive integer value.
 When combined with `unit`, this forms an expression similar to `1 hour`, or `1 day`, etc. The default value used is `5`.
 `unit`<br/>*string* | The unit of the data points granularity in the response.
 The unit must be a valid Java Chronounit.
 The default value is `MINUTES`.
-`entityType`<br/>*String* | the type of entity to query metrics for.
+`entityType`<br/>*String* | The type of entity to query metrics for.
 When provided, only those metric records that have the provided `entityType` are aggregated.
 `entityId`<br/>*UUID* | The id of the entity to query metrics for.
 When provided, only those metric records that have the provided `entityId` are aggregated.